fleetdm/fleet/handbook/company/leadership.md

    - _Send_ the email.

 #### Steps after an offer is accepted
-Once the new team member replies and accepts their offer in writing, 🔦 Head of Business Operations follows these steps:
+Once the new team member replies and accepts their offer in writing, 🌐 Head of Digital Experience follows these steps:
 1. **Verify, track, and reply:** Reply to the candidate:
    - _Verify the candidate replied with their physical address… or else keep asking._  If they did not reply with their physical address, then we are not done.
 No offer is "accepted" until we've received a physical address.
    - _Review and update the team database_ to be sure everything is accurate, **one last time**.
 Remember to read the column headers and precisely follow the instructions about how to format the data: